swiftlang/swift-evolution/proposals/NNNN-Enhancing-Async{Throwing}Stream.md

 ## Implications on adoption

-Implicitly terminating the stream when its continuation is discarded would break code that relies on the current behavior, for example to create an indefinite suspension point.
-That is the rationale for gating this change behind the upcoming feature flag (`AsyncStreamCancelOnContinuationDeinit`).
+The rationale for gating this change behind an upcoming feature flag (`AsyncStreamCancelOnContinuationDeinit`) is that implicitly terminating the stream when its continuation is discarded would break code that relies on the current behavior, for example to create an indefinite suspension point.

 ## Future directions